Folio III Field Notes

 """

-The MarioNet class defines the neural network architecture that Mario uses to learn how to play the game.
-In this instance, we use Double Deep-Q Network.
-For clarity, the blog won't drill into the details.
-However, know that DDQN can provide a more stable training, better performance, and relatively simple to implement compare to DQN or Dueling DQN which is way more complex.
+MarioNet defines the neural-network architecture Mario uses to learn how to play.
+In this instance we use Double Deep-Q Network.
+For clarity, this plate won't drill into the details — but know that DDQN provides more stable training, better performance, and is relatively simple to implement compared to DQN or Dueling DQN.

 @torch.cuda.amp.autocast()